joaocmd/AASMA-Proj/README.md

 ### 2.2 Running the Project on Unity

 We recommend running the project on Unity.
 After opening the project, to run in, you only need to press the play button on top of the window.
 In the **Game tab** you can see the project run like in the executables, with no debug information.
 If you open the **Scene tab** you can observe the wall sensors represented by red rays, and the vision sensor is represented by green rays.
+Running the environment directly in unity also enables us to modify the environment, such as changing the islands' positions.

 ![scene view](/Demo/scene_view.png)